 Vaginismus is an involuntary tightening of muscles around the vagina whenever penetration is tried.
 Sufferers can have their sex life totally disrupted, and when intercourse can happen it is often painful.

 Treatment is often in the form of psychotherapy to look into any past traumas that may be causing the problem.
-Mr Dmitri Popelyuk is a consultant psychiatrist at clinic Twenty-five Harley Street, and expert in psychosexual medicine.
+Dr Dmitri Popelyuk is a consultant psychiatrist and expert in psychosexual medicine.
 ‘Nobody should let embarrassment stand in the way of their health and emotional wellbeing,’ he assures.
 ‘I am all about treating my patients holistically.’

 Vaginitis is a condition caused by painful inflammation of the vagina, and sometimes the vulva too.
 Vaginitis is often the result of an infection with yeast, bacteria, but it may also be caused by physical or chemical irritation.
 Trichomonas Vaginalis, is where the inflammation in the vagina is caused by one of the most common sexually transmitted diseases (STDs).
 In women the symptoms include vaginal discharge, genital itching, pain on passing urine and lower abdominal pain.
 Men may have no symptoms, while some may have signs of penile discharge and pain on passing urine.